maxime-delobel/maxime-delobel.github.io/_posts/2025-07-04-HTB-TwoMillion.md

 <h2>Step 3: Breaking in in the HTB legacy platform</h2>

 <p>To understand this JS script, we need to deminify and especially deobfuscate it.
-This can be done using the following website: <span class="url">https://lelinhtinh.github.io/de4js/</span>.
+This can be done using the following website: <span class="url"><a href="https://lelinhtinh.github.io/de4js/">JS Deobfuscation tool</a></span>.
 We get the following result:</p>

 <img src="/images/HTB-2million/HTB_2million_DeobfusctedJS.webp" alt="Deobfuscated JS" class="postImage 2millionImage">